HomeFiberglass PoolsCrucial Insights: Everything You Should Know About Concrete Cancer (Alkali-Silica Reaction) In...

 9. Consultation with Specialists: When in doubt, consultation with engineers or specialists in Concrete Cancer is advisable.
 Their expert opinion and intervention can be vital in assessing, treating, and preventing ASR in a swimming pool.

 10. Ongoing Maintenance: Regular maintenance, including routine checks and minor repairs, is essential for the long-term health of the pool.
-A well-maintained pool is less likely to develop Concrete Cancer, and if it does, the issue will be detected and addressed promptly.
+A well-maintained pool is less likely to develop Concrete Cancer; if it does, the issue will be detected and addressed promptly.

 Alternatives to Concrete Pools